RobertArtigas/DCT2SQL/README.md

 # DCT2SQL (SQL DDL Code Generator)
 Clarion dictionary to SQL DDL back end code generation templates.

-This will take a clarion dictionary (DCT) and create SQL DDL code for several back ends.
+This will take a clarion dictionary (DCT) and create SQL DDL code for several SQL back ends.

+The WIKI for this repository has a **DCT2SQL** documenation area.
+There is a ToDo list for conversion that might come in handy when you do this task.

 ### The current SQL back ends can have DDL template generated code are:
 **POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, and MIMER.**